amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/qs-in-depth.md

 > element j kecik dari pivot, index bertambah 1 kemudian kita tukar main element iaitu element i dengan element j. **yang lagi kecik kita swap**

 1. At start, the `quickSort` function is called with the array array, and the values `0` (which is the minimum index) and `array.length - 1` (which is the maximum index) are passed as arguments.
 2. Inside `quickSort()`. `if` statement; we want to have a condition where `maxIndex` is bigger than `minIndex` (nombor paling besar max kena lagi besar dari min number, obviously). first block must be true for the code to be executed.
+Nak cari min dan max (macam cari range)
 3. Inside if block, penting kita nak kena cari adalah Pivot Index(pi).
-Kita create partition function untuk nak tahu kat mana pivot duduk lepas kita asingkan elements.
-(First cycle, range would be from 0 to end.
-Partition function should return the position of pivot after partition).
+Kita create partition function untuk nak tahu kat mana pivot duduk lepas kita asingkan elements. **(First cycle, range would be from 0 to end.
+Partition function should return the position of pivot after partition)**.
 So, the `partition` function is also called with the array, and the values `0` (which is the minimum index) and `array.length - 1` (which is the maximum index) are passed as arguments.
 4. Sekarang ni kita kat partition function.
 So, looked at partition function.
 5. Mula2, kita setkan pivot kita at the rightmost element, element paling kanan ataupun last element.
 6. Pastu, setkan i = minIndex - 1 (minIndex is 0, so 0 minus 1??).
 7. use for loop to loop thru aray to find the right position of pivot. start j from minIndex; continue until j less than or equal maxIndex (macam cari range?); i++.

+Quick Sort

+- 2 functions (recursive apprroach)
+- Part 1: quickSort
+- Part 2: partition

 ## `pi = partition(arr, minIndex, maxIndex);`